tpm2-software/tpm2-tools/man/tss2_delete.1.md

 # NAME

-**tss2_delete**(1) - This command deletes the given key, policy or NV from the system.
-Depending on the entity type, one of the following actions SHALL be taken:
+**tss2_delete**(1) - This command deletes the given key, policy or NV from the FAPI keystore and the TPM.
+Depending on the entity type, one of the following actions are taken:

-
-    * Non-persistent key: Flush from TPM (if loaded) and delete blobs public and private blobs from keystore.
+    - Non-persistent key: Flush from TPM (if loaded) and delete public and private blobs from keystore.
-    * Persistent keys: Evict from TPM and delete public and private blobs from keystore
+    - Persistent keys: Evict from TPM and delete public and private blobs from keystore
-    * Primary keys: Flush from TPM and delete public blobs from keystore
+    - Primary keys: Flush from TPM and delete public blob from keystore
-    * NV index: Undefine NV index from TPM and delete public blob from metadata store
+    - NV index: Undefine NV index from TPM and delete public blob from metadata store
-    * Policies: Delete entry from policy store
+    - Policies: Delete entry from policy store
-    * Hierarchy, PCR: Return TSS2_FAPI_RC_NOT_DELETABLE
+    - Hierarchy, PCR: These are not deletable
-    * Special keys EK, SRK: Return TSS2_FAPI_RC_NOT_DELETABLE
+    - Special keys ek, srk: These are not deletable

 # SYNOPSIS